rishi-dotnet/Periodic-Table-Python-/README.md

 # Periodic-Table-Python-
-In This Periodic Table There Are Only First 20Element Available.
+In This Periodic Table There Are Only First 21 Element Available.

 The periodic table, also known as the periodic table of elements, is a tabular display of the chemical elements, which are arranged by atomic number, electron configuration, and recurring chemical properties